FrankBijnen/ExifToolGui/Docs/ExifToolGUI_V652.md

 character is used for their ending.
 For now, GUI uses following ending characters:<br>
 <br>

 <font class="red">#</font> -if tag name ends with this character (see
 Flash# and Orientation# above), then content of this tag will be displayed as usual.
-However, when modifying this tag, you need to enter numerical value.<br>
+However, when modifying this tag, you need to enter numerical value.<br><br>
-<font class="red">*</font> -if tag name ends with this character (see Artist* above), then that means, that value defined in <font class="blue">Hint text</font> will be used as default value for this tag.
-In this case, if you right-click on <font class="blue">Metadata</font> panel (when in <font class="blue">Workspace</font> view mode), pop-up menu appears and there's option <font class="blue">Fill in default values</font> -you get the idea, I hope.<br>
+<font class="red">*</font> -if tag name ends with this character (see Artist* above), then that means,
+that value defined in <font class="blue">Hint text</font> will be used as default value for this tag.
+In this case, if you right-click on <font class="blue">Metadata</font> panel (when in <font class="blue">Workspace</font> view mode), pop-up menu appears and there's option <font class="blue">Fill in default values</font> -you get the idea, I hope.<br><br>
 <font class="red">?</font> -if tag name ends with this character (see
-Geotagged? above), then that means, that you're not interested on tag value itself -what you wish to see is, if particular tag is defined or not. <u>Note:</u> You won't be able to edit such tag in <font class="blue">Workspace</font> view.<br>
+Geotagged? above), then that means, that you're not interested on tag value itself -what you wish to see is, if particular tag is defined or not. <u>Note:</u> You won't be able to edit such tag in <font class="blue">Workspace</font> view.<br><br>
 <font class="red">±</font> -if tag name ends with this character (see
 Type± in main screenshot above), then you'll be allowed to enter multiple values for single tag at once (i.e. keywords and similar).
 Of course, you can't use this feature for any tag, so read (Iptc &amp; Xmp) metadata documentation to findout what tags support multi-values.
 Btw. you can get ± character with Alt+0177 (typing 0177 on numerical keyboard, while pressing Alt key).<br>
 <br>
 <u>Note:</u> I might use further special ending characters in future, so try to avoid their usage at the end (or start) of tag names.<br>
 <br>

 <b>Tag definition column</b><br>
 Here you define tags as recognized by ExifTool.
 And if needed, you can also add # character at the end of tag name -this will force displaying numerical tag value (try with <font class="brown">-exif:Orientation#</font> to see the difference).
-Of course, only single tag can be defined per line.<br>
+Of course, only one single tag can be defined per line.<br>
-To separate group of tags in <font class="blue">Workspace</font> view, special "fake" tag is used: <font class="brown">-GUI-SEP</font> (see "About photo" on above screenshot).<br>
+To separate group of tags in <font class="blue">Workspace</font> view, special "fake" tag is used: <font class="brown">-GUI-SEP</font>
+(see "About photo" on above screenshot).<br>
 <br>

 <b>Hint text column</b><br>
 Text entered here is your <u>short</u> "private" help, which will be displayed in GUI's status bar when you start modifying tag value:<br>
 <img src="ExifToolGUI_V652_files/hint.jpg"><br>